 Drone Pilot license validity, Expiration & Renewal

 Your drone pilot license is valid for two years.
-You will have to retake the knowledge test every two years to keep your license active.
+You must retake the knowledge test every two years to keep your license active.

-The recurrent exam is shorter and different than the first exam.
+The recurrent exam is shorter and different from the first exam.
 You will need to get 70% or higher marks to pass it.